MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-qr-code-for-tile.md

 > [AZURE.NOTE] If your colleague hasn't shared the dashboard or report with you, you can submit a request for access directly from the mobile app.

-## Scan a Power BI QR code on your iPhone or iPad with the Power BI scanner
+## Scan a Power BI QR code on your iPhone with the Power BI scanner

 1. In the Power BI mobile app open the global navigation menu ![](media/powerbi-mobile-qr-code-for-tile/power-bi-iphone-global-nav-button.png) in the upper left.